valarie-lim/internet-banking-system/README.md

 My responsibilities included coordinating the development process, managing task distribution among team members, and ensuring overall project progress.

 ### My Contributions
 - Designed the **overall user interface layout** of the banking system
 - Created customized background visuals incorporating the **CKV Bank logo**
 - Used **AI image generation tools** to produce customized background assets for the system interface
 - Implemented the **customer registration system**
 - Developed the **login authentication system**
 - Implemented **password hashing using SHA-256**
 - Implemented **account lockout after multiple failed login attempts**
 - Learned to use **GitHub for version control and collaboration**
 - Set up the project repository and **taught team members how to use GitHub for collaborative development**
 - Contributed to database integration and system testing

 ---

 ## Additional Development After Project Submission
-After the project submission, some modules assigned to team members — including **transaction handling, record viewing, and report printing** — were not fully completed.
+After the project submission, some modules assigned to team members, including transaction handling, record viewing, and report printing, were not fully completed.

-To ensure the system was functional and complete, I independently learned the required implementation and **completed these modules myself after the project submission**.
+To ensure the system was functional and complete, I independently learned the required implementation and finished these modules myself after the submission.

 This allowed the system to function as a more complete banking application.